dd86k/ddcput/README.md

 ### REGISTER USAGE

-(x86) EDI and ESI registers are reserved.
+(x86) EDI and ESI registers are reserved for internal use.

-(amd64) RDI and RSI registers are reserved.
+(amd64) RDI and RSI registers are reserved for internal use.

 # X86 PITFALLS